 Crunchy almond cookies, cantucci are typically served with sweet dessert wine.
 Though traditionally enjoyed as a dessert, these delectable cookies can also appear during breakfast, providing a tasty, nutty treat to pair with coffee or tea.

-A ring-shaped cake similar to a doughnut, ciambella is often flavored with lemon or almond.
+A ring-shaped cake similar to a doughnut, ciambella is often flavored with chocolate, lemon, or almond.
 This Italian breakfast treat is typically enjoyed with coffee or tea, providing a soft, sweet companion to the morning’s caffeinated beverages.

 Fried dough balls dusted with powdered sugar.
 Zeppole are a popular treat on St. Joseph’s Day but can also be enjoyed for breakfast.
 These airy, sweet delights are the perfect indulgence to start the day with flavor and joy.

-The crostata is a classic Italian breakfast dish, a baked tart filled with fruit preserves or Nutella.
+The crostata is a classic Italian breakfast dish, a baked tart filled with fruit preserves or Ricotta cheese (like in the photo above).
 With its buttery crust and sweet, fruity filling, this delightful treat is a favorite among children and adults.

 Embracing the vibrant flavors of fresh fruit is always a fantastic idea, especially for the first meal of the day.
 Incorporating frutta fresca into one’s breakfast is a popular and healthy choice in Italy.
 Bursting with natural sweetness and nutrients, a plate of fresh fruit can be the best way to energize and refresh yourself as you begin your day.

 A frittata is an Italian-style omelette made with eggs, cheese, and various fillings, such as vegetables, meats, or herbs.
 As a savory breakfast option, the frittata provides a delicious alternative to the sweet dishes commonly associated with Italian breakfasts.